purplingC/local-ai-video-analyzer/README.md

 ---

 ### Run Backend
-Start all agents, MCP and backend, 5 separate terminals are opened.
+Start all agents, MCP and backend in activated venv, 5 separate terminals are opened.
+- cd backend
 - .\run_all.ps1
 - Open http://127.0.0.1:8000/docs to test Swagger UI.